swapnilbamne-89/Posture-Guard-mobile-app/README.md

 Posture correction apps exist — but they rely on cameras, wearables, or manual check-ins. **No mainstream phone app uses `CMDeviceMotion` drift detection combined with `CHHapticEngine` escalation to alert you without ever looking at a screen.**

 Most back and neck strain from seated work accumulates silently over 20–30 minutes.
-PostureGuard detects it while it's happening and tells your body — not your eyes.
+PostureGuard detects it as it happens and tells your body — not your eyes.

 ---